lab-rasool/SeNMo/package_classes/README.md

 # Preprocessing Multi-Omics Data and Generating Embeddings at Inference-time

 SeNMo is a foundational deep learning model designed to analyze multi-omics data across 33 cancer types.
-It integrates diverse molecular modalities such as gene expression, DNA methylation, and clinical data to predict patient outcomes with high accuracy.
-This repository provides tools to preprocess these data modalities and generate embeddings using the SeNMo model.
+It integrates diverse molecular modalities such as gene expression, miRNA expression, DNA methylation, protein expression, DNA Mutation, and clinical data to predict patient outcomes with high accuracy.
+This page provides instructions to preprocess these data modalities and generate embeddings using the SeNMo model.

-This repository contains scripts and instructions for preprocessing multi-omics data and generating embeddings using the SeNMo model.

 ---

 ## Step 1: Uni-modal Data Pre-processing

 Preprocessing each modality individually is crucial to ensure that the data is cleaned, normalized, and structured in a way that preserves its unique characteristics.
 This step ensures that features from different modalities are properly aligned and contribute meaningfully to the final multi-omics integration and embedding generation.
 Preprocess individual modalities using the scripts provided for each type of data.

 ### 1. miRNA Expression
 Use `miRNA_preprocess.py` to preprocess miRNA expression data.
 The script standardizes and formats the raw miRNA data for downstream analysis.